Community Land Trust Resale Equity Balancer

 Gross resale price is the modeled restricted price paid by the next buyer before the stewardship fee is deducted.
 Stewardship fee collected shows the amount retained to support the ongoing work of the CLT or stewarding organization.
 Net seller proceeds is the amount left after the fee is removed.
 Seller gain above initial investment compares those proceeds with the original restricted sale price, while appreciation captured under formula isolates the portion of market appreciation the seller was allowed to keep under the policy settings you entered.

-The resulting price-to-income ratio is a quick affordability signal.
-If the ratio stays at or below the target band used by the script, the tool reports that affordability is preserved.
-If it rises above that band, the result warns that the modeled price may be too high for the intended buyer group.
+The resulting price-to-income ratio is the quickest way to judge whether the resale still lines up with the buyer group the program intends to serve.
+If the ratio stays at or below the target band used by the script, the calculator reports that affordability is preserved.
+If it rises above that band, the result warns that the modeled price may be too high for the intended household income level.
 That does not automatically mean the policy is wrong.
 It may simply mean you should look more closely at subsidy layering, buyer income assumptions, or the appreciation share built into the formula.
 In practice, many programs use this kind of result as a prompt for discussion rather than as the only decision rule.

 It is also important to remember what the result does not show.
 The calculator does not subtract mortgage payoff, closing costs, taxes, deferred maintenance, or any subordinate financing that may need to be repaid.
 A homeowner's actual cash at closing could therefore be lower than the net proceeds shown here.
 Likewise, the affordability check is simplified.
 It uses a price-to-income ratio rather than a full monthly housing cost model that would include interest rates, taxes, insurance, dues, and utilities.
 The result is best read as a planning estimate and a communication tool.